TarekRaafat/eleva-router/docs/index.md

 ## Overview

-The **@eleva/router** plugin extends Eleva.js with client-side routing capabilities.
+The **Eleva Router** plugin extends Eleva.js with client-side routing capabilities.
 It supports:

 - **Hash-based Routing:** Uses URL hash (e.g., `#/pageName`) for routing.
 - **Query-based Routing:** Uses URL query parameters (e.g., `?page=pageName`) where the `page` query is used as the route.